ltebben/SliderPuzzle/README.md

 # SliderPuzzle
-Creating a slider puzzle in Java just for fun
+A slider puzzle made in Java.

+### Usage
+Enter file path to image
+Select 3x3 or 5x5
+Click puzzle pieces to slide them